arduino/arduino-pro-content/README.md

 # What Is this Repository?

 This repository hosts content for the documentation section of the Arduino Pro website.
-The content needs to be written in Markdown and will be converted
+The content needs to be written in Markdown and will be converted to HTML automatically.

 # How Can I Contribute?